History of the Southern United States: Spanish and French colonization (1519–1821)

-Later French arrived from the north.
-Having established agricultural colonies in Canada and built a fur trading network with Indians in the Great Lakes area, they began to explore the Mississippi River.
+By the late 1600s, French explorers arrived from the north.
+Having built a fur trading network with Indians in the Great Lakes area, they began to explore the Mississippi River.
 The French called their territory Louisiana, in honor of their King Louis.
-France claimed Texas and set up several short-lived forts there, such as the one in Red River County, built in 1718.
-In 1817 the French pirate Jean Lafitte settled on Galveston Island; his colony there grew to more than 1,000 persons by 1818 but was abandoned in 1820.
-The most important French settlements were established at New Orleans and Mobile (originally called Bienville).
+The most important French settlements were established at New Orleans and Mobile.
 Only a few settlers came from France directly, with others arriving from Haiti and Acadia.